influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withAction(action)
 ```

-Action is the action to perform to the resource.
-Must be one of: get, create, apply, delete, replace, patch
+"Action is the action to perform to the resource.
+Must be one of: get, create, apply, delete, replace, patch"

 ### fn spec.templateDefaults.resource.withFailureCondition